shivavijayreddy/github-slideshow/_posts/0000-01-02-shivavijayreddy.md

 layout: slide
 title: "Welcome to our shivavijayreddy slide!"
 ---
-this is My awesome slide
+this is My awesome slide :tada:
 Use the left arrow to go back!